South Korean beauty standards: Break the corset movement

 In 2015, participants in the feminist movement Megalia began to use the word "corset" as a metonym for the restraints women place on themselves in order to conform to the expectations of a male-centered society, especially expectations about physical appearance.
 Having to deal with societal oppression was compared to being bound up in a corset.
 South Korean women took to social media in a backlash against unrealistic beauty standards that require them to spend hours applying makeup and performing extensive skincare regimes, which often involve ten steps or more.
 After the #MeToo movement, when women shared their sexual assault and harassment stories, this became known as the "break (or free) the corset" movement.
 Some South Korean women have destroyed their makeup, cut their hair, and rejected the pressures of getting surgery.
 The purpose of the movement is to create space for South Korean women to feel comfortable with themselves and not have social pressures limit their identity.
 Critics argue that by criticizing women who still apply makeup, supporters of the movement are just imposing more constraints on women's freedom of choice.

 Male beauty standards

 It is very common for South Korean men to care about clear, smooth and fair skin.
-It is also usual to dye and style hair on a regular basis.
-The body shape is expected to appear rather androgyne than too muscular, appearing 'boyish' at times.
+It is also common to dye and style hair regularly.
+The body shape is expected to appear rather androgynous than too muscular, appearing 'boyish' at times.
 Men wear sharply stylish cut outfits, and double eyelids are very common as a result of cosmetic surgery.
-South Korean men often choose to get surgery to achieve a higher nose, along with smaller and slender facial features.
+South Korean men often choose surgery to achieve a higher nose and smaller, slimmer facial features.

 "Over the past decade South Korean men have become the world's biggest male spenders on skincare and beauty products."
 Between 2011 and 2017, the market grew by 44%.
 In 2015, South Korean cosmetics brand Innisfree released a line of war paints for serving soldiers that contained added skincare benefits.